Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Materials

 The drone signals occur in short bursts with some low power gain or background noise in between (cf.\ Tab.~\ref{tab:dev_dataset_recording}).
 We divided the signals into non-overlapping vectors of $1048576$ samples ($74.9$\,ms) and only vectors containing a burst, or at least a partial burst, were used for the development dataset.
 This was achieved by applying an energy threshold.
 As the recordings were made in an echo-free chamber, the signal burst is always clearly visible.
 Hence, we only used vectors that contained a portion of the signal whose energy was above the threshold, which was arbitrarily set at $0.001$ of the average energy of the entire recording.

 The selected drone signal vectors $x$ with $i\in\{1,\ldots k\}$ were normalised to a carrier power of $1$ per sample, i.e.\ only the part of the signal vector containing drone bursts was considered for the power calculation ($m$ samples out of $k$).
 This was achieved by identifying the bursts as those samples where a smoothed energy was above a threshold.
-The signal vectors $x$ are thus normalised by